Timmy 2000

-"Timmy 2000" (the third of four episodes titled after the "2000" fad) is the third episode and the 4th episode in production order of the fourth season of the American animated television series South Park, and the 51st episode of the series overall.
+"Timmy 2000" (the third of four episodes titled after the "2000" fad) is the 3rd episode of the fourth season of the American animated television series South Park, and the 51st episode of the series overall.
 It originally aired on April 19, 2000.
 The episode is rated TV-MA in the United States and has a 12 certificate in the United Kingdom.

 Plot

-The boys have a new fellow student in their class, the mentally and physically handicapped Timmy, who is only capable of saying his own name, the phrase "livin' a lie", and otherwise a very limited number of words.
+The boys have a new fellow student in their class, the mentally and physically handicapped Timmy, who is only capable of saying his own name, the phrase "libalah", and otherwise a very limited number of words.
 Mr. Garrison and Principal Victoria do not realize the extent of Timmy's handicaps, and Mr. Mackey suggests that Timmy may have ADD.
 They send him to a doctor who diagnoses him in a very odd fashion (reading The Great Gatsby in its entirety, then asking one random question about a mundane detail from the book).
-Timmy is then freed from all homework, leading all the other kids in the class to claim that they also have ADD in an attempt to get out of their homework.
+Timmy is then freed from all homework and schoolwork questions, leading all the other kids in the class to claim that they also have ADD in an attempt to get out of their homework.
 They are all promptly diagnosed with the condition using a similar method as Timmy, and they are all prescribed Ritalin as a result.

 Without the burden of homework, Timmy finds a new pastime as he is discovered by The Lords of the Underworld (the rock band consisting of Shelley Marsh's ex-boyfriend, Skyler, and his two friends, as seen in the season three "Cat Orgy"), which takes him on as its new lead singer.
 The band becomes instantly successful due to Timmy's antics.
 However, many people are upset as they think that Timmy is being ridiculed.
 Phil Collins in particular is displeased with the new band, which has been booked to open for him at the Lalapalalapaza festival.
 Shortly after, Timmy and the Lords of the Underworld (at this point only referred to as "Timmy") take Collins's place as the headliners of the festival.

 The other boys have actually started to take their Ritalin medication, making them very calm and rather boring.
 Cartman develops a side effect from Ritalin that causes him to see pink Christina Aguilera monsters (one of which causes him to accidentally kill Kenny).
 The adults are uncomfortable among them, but accept their new kind and obedient children when they also start taking Ritalin.
 Chef and the pharmacists are the only people left who are not under the drug's influence.